 \subsection{IoU - Re-ID Fusion}

 To exploit the recent developments in deep visual representation, we integrated appearance features into our tracker.
-To extract those Re-ID features, we adopted the stronger baseline on top of BoT (SBS) \cite{Luo_2019_CVPR_Workshops} from FastReID library, \cite{he2020fastreid} with the ResNeSt50 \cite{zhang2020resnest} as a backbone.
+To extract these Re-ID features, we adopted the stronger baseline on top of BoT (SBS) \cite{Luo_2019_CVPR_Workshops} from the FastReID library, \cite{he2020fastreid} with the ResNeSt50 \cite{zhang2020resnest} as a backbone.
 We adopt the exponential moving average (EMA) mechanism for updating the matched tracklets appearance state $e_i^k$ for the $i$-th tracklet at frame $k$, as in~\cite{wang2020towards}, Eq.~\ref{eq:ema}.

 Where $f_i^k$ is the appearance embedding of the current matched detection and $\alpha=0.9$ is a momentum term.
-Because appearance features may be vulnerable to the crowd, occluded and blur objects, for maintaining correct features vector, we only take into account high confidence detections.
+Because appearance features may be vulnerable to crowds, occluded and blurred objects, for maintaining correct feature vectors, we take into account only high confidence detections.
 For matching between the averaged tracklet appearance state $e_i^k$ and the new detection embedding vector $f_j^k$, cosine similarity is measured.
-We decide to abandon the common weighted sum between the appearance cost $A_a$ and motion cost $A_m$ for calculating the cost matrix $C$, Eq.~\ref{eq:weighted_sum}.
+We decided to abandon the common weighted sum between the appearance cost $A_a$ and motion cost $A_m$ for calculating the cost matrix $C$, Eq.~\ref{eq:weighted_sum}.